2nd Corinthians Chapters 6 and 7– John Karmelich

 d)

-Now think about Paul and
+Now think about

-his current problems in Macedonia.
-Paul
+Paul and his current problems in Macedonia.

-within".
-Do you think that any of
+fears within".
+Do you think that

-those problems went away when Titus showed up?
+any of those problems went away when Titus showed up?
+The point is the good news about the

-gave Paul the spiritual strength to now face the fears and the problems he had
+face the fears and the problems he had in Macedonia.

 i)